The Breaking of the Fellowship

 “Aragorn looked at him with kindly pity. `Very well, Frodo son of Drogo,’ he said. `You shall have an hour, and you shall be alone.”

-Frodo goes off alone, but Boromir interrupts him.
+But that’s not how it goes.
+While Frodo ponders his choice, Boromir interrupts him.
 And does not like what Frodo tells him:

 “I know what I should do, but I am afraid of doing it…